GreenFlag31/node-tao/README.md

     <b>If you want to compare "tao" with "eta"</b>
   </summary>

-- Tao set security by design: Stack traces are not visible in the browser.
+- **Tao set security by design**: Stack traces are not visible in the browser.
 Increased security in mapping files.
-- Increased developer experience: Visual error representation, metrics, configuration options are checked.
+- **Increased developer experience**: Visual error representation, metrics, configuration options are checked.
-- Immutability: Data provided in the template is immutable, ie. template data modification does not affect original data.
+- **Immutability**: Data provided in the template is immutable, ie. template data modification does not affect original data.
-- Clearer API: Scope is well defined and restricted, which also improves security.
+- **Clearer API**: Scope is well defined and restricted, which also improves security.
 Clean code practices are enforced.
-- Clearer template syntax: No prefix are needed.
+- **Clearer template syntax**: No prefix are needed.
-- Helpers: Global and local helpers, which are clearer and more suitable for little template logic.
+- **Helpers**: Global and local helpers, which are clearer and more suitable for little template logic.
-- Flexible template path resolution: With `fileResolution` mode set to `flexible`, only end unique paths can be provided, which increases file path readability (aka. `namespaces`).
+- **Flexible template path resolution**: With `fileResolution` mode set to `flexible`, only end unique paths can be provided, which increases file path readability (aka. `namespaces`).

 </details>